To improve the health and fitness of workplace staff.

 History of Success

-Our previous challenge was rolled out to almost 3000 people and included much of the material that is now divided over several of these workplace resources.
+Our previous challenge was rolled out to about 3000 people and included much of the material that is now divided over several of these workplace resources.
 99% of entrant feedback recommended our last challenge.
 We look forward to posting similar results here about these current offerings during 2020.

 Check out some of the awesome results they achieved.

 That would be me.
-Broni Mac.
-Officially Bronwyn McSweeney
+Broni Mac, officially Bronwyn McSweeney

 - After working as a lawyer in Australia I shifted gears and embarked on a career in recreation and fitness which I’ve now been involved with for 20 years.